carlos-gg/digitalgarden/content/AI/Deep learning/Reservoir computing.md

 ---
 title: "Reservoir computing"
-disableToc: false
 ---

+> Reservoir computing is a framework for computation derived from recurrent neural network theory that maps input signals into higher dimensional computational spaces through the dynamics of a fixed, non-linear system called a reservoir.
+After the input signal is fed into the reservoir, which is treated as a "black box," a simple readout mechanism is trained to read the state of the reservoir and map it to the desired output

 ## Resources
-- Reservoir computing is a framework for computation derived from recurrent neural network theory that maps input signals into higher dimensional computational spaces through the dynamics of a fixed, non-linear system called a reservoir.
-After the input signal is fed into the reservoir, which is treated as a "black box," a simple readout mechanism is trained to read the state of the reservoir and map it to the desired output.
 - https://en.wikipedia.org/wiki/Reservoir_computing

 #### Echo state networks (ESN)